cheminfo/eln-docs/docs/30_structural_analysis/mass/60_peptide-and-nucleotide/README.md

 ## Introduction

-This tool allows analyzing complex mass spectra of complex mixtures including polynucleotide or protein/peptide that may involve digestion, adducts, residue modification, etc.
+This tool allows you to analyze complex mass spectra of complex mixtures including polynucleotides or proteins/peptides that may involve digestion, adducts, residue modifications, etc.

 ## Importing experimental data